reflectoring/reflectoring.github.io/_posts/2020-02-09-single-responsibility-principle.md

 ### Debuggability
 When methods and classes are focused on a single concern, we can write equally focused tests for them. **If tests execute only a single production method or class, when they fail, we immediately know where the bug is, and thus we don't need to debug.** Sometimes, debugging may become a large portion of the development process: for example, Michael Malis [reports](https://malisper.me/how-to-improve-your-productivity-as-a-working-programmer/) that for him, it used to take as much as a quarter of the total time.

-When we still have to debug, we can accelerate the debugging loop by testing isolated pieces of functionality and don't need to build a large graph of objects through dependency injection or to spin up a database in [Testcontainers](https://www.testcontainers.org/).
+When we still have to debug, we can accelerate the debugging loop by testing isolated pieces of functionality without building large graphs of objects through dependency injection or spinning up databases in [Testcontainers](https://www.testcontainers.org/).

 However, keep in mind that many bugs are due to one component incorrectly using another.
 [Mistakes happen exactly in the integration of real components](https://phauer.com/2019/focus-integration-tests-mock-based-tests/).
 So, **it's important to have *both* narrowly focused unit tests to quickly fix certain types of errors without lengthy debugging, and more integration-like tests to check that components use each other properly.**

 ### Observability and Operability
 Similar to how we are able to quickly find bugs in methods and classes with a single concern, **we should also be able to quickly pinpoint performance problems because results of profiling become more informative**: we see the exact responsibilities of the culprit methods from the top of the profiler's output.

 When components (not only methods and classes, but also modules and distributed services) are connected with queues (either in-memory, in-process `Queue`s, or distributed message brokers such as Kafka), we can easily monitor the sizes of the backlogs of the queues in the pipeline.
-Matt Welsh, the guy who proposed the [staged event-driven architecture](https://en.wikipedia.org/wiki/Staged_event-driven_architecture) (SEDA), regarded this observability of load and resource bottlenecks as [the most important contribution of SEDA](http://matt-welsh.blogspot.com/2010/07/retrospective-on-seda.html).
+Matt Welsh, the engineer who proposed the [staged event-driven architecture](https://en.wikipedia.org/wiki/Staged_event-driven_architecture) (SEDA), regarded this observability of load and resource bottlenecks as [the most important contribution of SEDA](http://matt-welsh.blogspot.com/2010/07/retrospective-on-seda.html).

 Decoupled services could be scaled up and down independently in response to the changing load, without overuse of resources.
 Within an application, we can control the distribution of CPU resources between method, class, and module responsibilities by sizing the corresponding thread pools. `ThreadPoolExecutor` even supports dynamic reconfiguration in runtime via the [`setCorePoolSize()`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/ThreadPoolExecutor.html#setCorePoolSize%28int%29) method.